Recently I wrote an article for a magazine published by the German-language SAP users’ group (DSAG).

-In this post, I’d like to share an English translation with you (the original German version is available here: http://blaupause.dsag.de/berechtigungstrace-mit-komfort-funktion).
+In this post, I’d like to share an English translation with you (the original German version used to be available here: http://blaupause.dsag.de/berechtigungstrace-mit-komfort-funktion).

 Authorization trace with comfort function:

 One of the numerous new features of Enhancement Package 6 is the authorization trace via transaction STAUTHTRACE.
 In principle, it works like the system trace ST01, but is limited to authorization checks.
 This makes it a valuable tool for authorization admins and provides comfortable functions.